 It went as fast as it came.

-The proposed Palos Town Square development was tossed out last month by the city council in a narrow 4-3 vote.
+The proposed Palos Town Square development was tossed out last month by the in a narrow 4-3 vote.
 The development's preliminary plan sailed through three previous votes before the ultimate death blow.

 The primary issue was the developer's plan to place a bank on the corner of Harlem Avenue and Route 83.

 "[Residents] don’t want to see another bank in town," Ald.
 Dolores Kramarski said at the time.
 "I don’t think something is better than nothing."